externalhost0/Slated_Vulkan/README.md

 ## About
 Slate Engine & Editor is a high performance multiplatform 3D game engine that is coupled with its own editor application.

 This is a hobby project of mine I started in my first year of college because of the abundance of time on my hands and heavy interest in graphics programming.

-## Install
-I'll make a website to host builds of it, but as of now you're just going to have to compile it yourself (sry).
-(todo: write how to for compile manually)
+It's prob never going to be finished it was more of just testing grounds for a proper game engine, which I was able to achieve.

 ## License
 This project is distributed under the **Mozilla Public License Version 2.0**, please see `LICENSE.txt` for more.